-Jackie Roosevelt Robinson was born January 31, 1919 in Cairo, Georgia.
+Jackie Roosevelt Robinson was born January 31, 1919, in Cairo, Georgia.
 His father left the family when he was little, leaving his mother, Mallie, to raise him and his four other siblings.
 Soon after this they moved to Pasadena, California.
-In California Jackie and his family lived in a neighborhood where they were treated differently.
+In California, Jackie and his family lived in a neighborhood where they were treated differently.
 They had come from Georgia where most of the other families were African-American, but in California families in their new neighborhood were not and were white.
 This was a time when racial discrimination was common.
 Racial discrimination is when a group of people are treated differently because of their race and color of skin in this case.
 For example, they aren’t able to have the same jobs — or they are segregated, which means they have to go to different schools or use different bathrooms or restaurants.
 Jackie loved sports, but because he was black wasn’t able to play in the same leagues as the other kids.

 But this didn’t keep Jackie from playing his favorite sports anyway.
 Two of his favorites were basketball and baseball.
 He spent a lot of time practicing and became better and better.

 In high school, Jackie’s older brothers Frank and Mack, saw how good Jackie’s was and urged him try out for the school teams.
 At his high school fortunately there was no segregation and Jackie was able to play alongside his white classmates.
-There Jackie ended up playing football, baseball, basketball and track and did very well in all of them.
+There Jackie ended up playing football, baseball, basketball, and track and did very well in all of them.
 On the baseball team he was the catcher and in football he was the quarterback.
 For the basketball team he was a guard.
-In track and field his best skill was the broad jump.
+In track and field, his best skill was the broad jump.
 Oh, and he also played tennis.
 As you can tell, Jackie loved sports!

 After college, Jackie played semi-professional football for a short while, but his career was cut short when the Japanese attacked Pearl Harbor in 1941.
 Soon after this Jackie joined the army and applied for Officer Candidate School.
-At the time Jackie and others who were black were not typically allowed to be officers, leadership in the military, but eventually they were accepted.
+At the time Jackie and others who were black were not typically allowed to be officers, or leaders in the military, but eventually they were accepted.
 He and his wife moved to Fort Hood, Texas to start Officer Training School.
 One day at Fort Hood, Jackie was waiting for the bus to arrive.
 When it did arrive, he climbed on the bus and sat at the front, but the driver told him he had to sit at the back because of the color of his skin.
 Jackie refused and would not move.
 He did these knowing he knew he might be hurt or put in jail for his actions.
 The driver called the police and they took Jackie away.
 Tragically, Jackie wasn’t able to continue Officer Training School, because of his choice to stand up against discrimination.

 Jackie was transferred from Fort Hood to a base in Kentucky where he became a coach for the army until the war ended.

 A few years later, Jackie was at the airport and stood in a part of the airport that was segregated.
-He was asked to leave, but did not.
-This was another example where Jackie refused to be treated differently, defied the law and put himself in harm’s way by doing so.
+He was asked to leave but did not.
+This was another example where Jackie refused to be treated differently, defied the law, and put himself in harm’s way by doing so.

 One of Jackie Robinson’s famous quotes was: “I’m not concerned with your liking or disliking me… all I ask is that you respect me as a human being.”
 He also said: “There’s not an American in this country free until every one of us is free.”
 More than anything, Jackie wanted to be treated fairly and for segregation between people of different skin color to end.